-\\\Note: If you are taking this course P/NP, you must take the quizzes, take the midterms, complete the project, attend class and participate in order to get a passing grade\\\
+Note: If you are taking this course P/NP, you must take the quizzes, take the midterms, complete the project, attend class and participate in order to get a passing grade

 Please familiarize yourself with everything on this syllabus and in the rubric on Canvas assigned for the course.
-Please consult the syllabus and rubric before you send me any e-mails.
+Please consult the syllabus and rubric before you send any e-mails.
 This syllabus is subject to change; any changes will be announced in class or by email.

-Required texts: All readings will be available on the UCSD Canvas course website for each week.
+Required texts: All readings will be available on the syllabus via links except for two readings, which will be on the UCSD Canvas course.
+Please use the links to access readings.